der-tobi/obsidian-simple-mention/README.md

 # Obsidian simple mention
-A simple plugin that visually highlights mentions and suggests existing ones as you write.
+A simple plugin that visually highlights mentions and suggests existing ones as you write (except in codeblocks).
 The mention prefix can be customized and defaults to `@`.
 Find all occurrences of a mention in the side pane and jump to the corresponding line in the document.
 Distinguish your personal mentions from the others by a different color.